Menu

 People may mistakenly see suicidal threats from someone with BPD as a way to create a reaction.
 Again, this assumption is untrue and unfair.

 People with BPD experience a high rate of suicide.
-As many as 10 percent of people with BPD will commit suicide while many more will engage in suicide attempts and self-harm.
+As many as 10 percent of people with BPD will die by suicide while many more will engage in suicide attempts and self-harm.

 All suicide threats must be taken seriously.
 The risks of ignoring the threats are too high.